niu-lab/MetaGeneConsensus/README.md

 Statement
 ---------
 The tools used in the packages/ directroy are all copied from the following links.
-Please add all the bottom references of this README.md file.
-Make sure you have installed the following tools before you install this perl module.
+Please add all the bottom references of this README.md file when you using this perl module.
+Make sure you have installed the following tools before you install or get them from packages/ directroy.

   1. FragGeneScan: <https://github.com/COL-IU/FragGeneScan>
   2. Prodigal: <https://github.com/hyattpd/prodigal>